wkumler/RaMS/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have
+In this version I have:

-* Removed all calls to  global settings (par, options)

-## Resubmission (prior)
-This section contains information about previous submission attempts.
-In prior revisions I have:

-* Reduced each example to less than 5 seconds
+* Fixed invalid URLs
+* Reduced some examples to have CPU time < 2.5 times elapsed time

 ## Test environments
-* local R installation, R 4.0.4
+* local R installation, R 4.2.2
 * windows-latest (release) (via GitHub Actions)
 * macOS-latest (release) (via GitHub Actions)
 * ubuntu-latest (release) (via GitHub Actions)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* **This is a new release.**

-## References describing the methods in package
-* There are no references describing the methods this package.
-These are in progress but existence on CRAN is desired prior to publication of these methods.
+## revdepcheck results

+I checked 1 reverse dependency (from CRAN), and had no problems compiling it according to tools::check_packages_in_dir